A severe brain injury can change your life forever. If you suffered a brain injury because of another’s negligence, KNR can help.

 A concussion is the mildest degree of a traumatic brain injury.
 It can be caused by a direct blow to the head or a penetrating injury.
 Both open and closed wounds can lead to this type of trauma.
-While there may be a skull fracture, lacerations, and bleeding associated with the injury, these are not necessary to suffering a brain injury.
+While a skull fracture, lacerations, and bleeding may be associated with the injury, these are not necessary to suffer a brain injury.

 A mild traumatic brain injury is defined as losing consciousness for no more than 20 minutes and a rating of between 13 and 15 on the Glasgow Coma Scale, which is based on eye-opening response, verbal response, and motor response.
 The higher the rating, the better.
 The lower the rating, the more severe the brain injury.